Quit smoking and you'll be healthier and your skin will look better. Stop excess drinking and you will feel better, stay healthier and stay in shape.

 www.food.gov.uk, COMA, SACN, units.nhs.uk

-Avoiding smoking, drinking in moderation and taking the treatment provided as part of the Polypill Prevention Programme helps to reduce the risk of heart attack and stroke, by reducing your blood pressure or cholesterol.More about Blood Pressure » More about Cholesterol » Online Consultation »
+Avoiding smoking, drinking in moderation and taking the preventive medication provided as part of the Polypill Prevention Programme helps to reduce the risk of heart attack and stroke, by reducing your blood pressure or cholesterol.More about Blood Pressure » More about Cholesterol » Online Consultation »